magomimmo/modern-cljs/doc/second-edition/tutorial-21b.md

 application implemented in the React Tutorial, let's get started by following it step by step to progressively port it to Reagent.

-Stop the running the `node` server and issue the following commands at the terminal to start from scratch:
+Stop the running `node` server and issue the following commands at the terminal to start from scratch:

 ```bash